-Fortunately this year, Hubby and I were able to match and spend our summer break together.
+Fortunately this year, Hubby and I were able to match our schedule and spend our summer break together.
 When asked how he wanted to spend it, he imagined himself swimming, sleeping, eating seafood and just relaxing with me.
 I also wanted to have a laid-back vacation so we considered visiting a coastal city.
 We decided to spoil ourselves a little with a week-long vacation in Vietnam.

 We initially booked tickets to Danang but we changed our minds and chose Nha Trang instead as it has a better beach promenade with only one third of Danang’s population.
 Most Koreans travel to Danang for a beach getaway so we opted for the less crowded Nha Trang, Vietnam’s premier beach destination.

 *Korean and Filipino citizens are not required to get a visa for a short stay in Vietnam.

 Right after work, we headed directly to Incheon International Airport to catch our flight at 1:50 AM.
 Since our arrival time back to Korea was at midnight (which means no subway or bus available), we decided to avail the long-term parking service at the airport.

 After checking our baggage in, we went down to World Roaming booth at the arrival floor to get the pocket wifi that we reserved.
 The package included the pocket wifi, charger, international adapter and an extra battery pack.
 Renting a wifi is a lot cheaper than international roaming service.